kkl0009/Linux-Tutorial/README.txt

+**This project was created to teach WVU students how to use the Linux command line.
+The screenshots were taken in an Ubuntu virtual machine.
+This site is being hosted live at: https://kkl0009.github.io/Linux-Tutorial/tutorial1.html**

 What is this?

 This web application is a tutorial to help familiarize WVU students with Linux, and it goes over several of the basic